dmarshaq/cnotes.h/README.md

 ---

-## Features & Scope
+## :dart: Goal

-`cnotes.h` end goal is to provide integration with major C compilers like, `GCC`, `Clang` and `MSVC` as well as be able to understand their various syntactical features and details.
-And be compatible with `C99` standard.
+`cnotes.h` aims to integrate with major C compilers — GCC, Clang, and MSVC — understanding each compiler's syntax and extensions, while staying compatible with the C99 standard.

-**As of right now:** The library keeps up only with `GCC` and some of the `GNU` extension respectively, it is **NOT** fully completed to satisfy outlined goals *yet...* That is due to sheer complexity and alterations different compilers and their extensions introduce, which will be supported as library progresses.
+### :clipboard: Current Status

+**Compiler support:** GCC (partial) · Clang (not started) · MSVC (not started)

+GCC support currently covers core C99+ and some GNU extensions.
+Clang and MSVC are not yet started.
+Each compiler's extensions and language features add complexity, so support is being added incrementally rather than all at once.

 Following is the list of features that are still not implemented, but will be in the future.

+> [!NOTE]
+> This list might NOT include every feature that was not implemented, and can be added to as they are discovered or suggested.

  -  **VLA, variable length arrays support.**
  -  **Struct and Union empty member declarations.**